dasher-project/dasher-web/documents/Specification/05ZoomBoxPalette/ZoomBoxPalette.md

 The order and structure of zoom boxes in the hierarchy is determined by a zoom box **Palette**.
 The palette is a hierarchical tree structure with:

+-   Child, parent, and sibling relationships between nodes, similar to the zoom box hierarchy as described earlier in the specification.

 -   A single root node, referred to as the **Palette Root**.

 -   Zero or more **Group** nodes.
 Each group node is either a child of the palette root, or the child of another group node.
 Each group node has a number of child nodes.
 Group nodes are never leaf nodes.

--   One ore more **Principal** nodes.
+-   One or more **Principal** nodes.
 Each principal node is either a child of the palette root, or the child of a group node.
 Principal nodes don't have child nodes.
 Principal nodes are always leaf nodes.